Audesirk Live! This is the website for your course

 The Biology Project includes useful images, animations and descriptions about most of the topics in this course.
 You should especially check out the Mitosis Exercise before attending your lab on Mitosis.

 Here are lots of cells undergoing mitosis for you to look at.
-This page maintained by the University of Wisconsin-Washington County.
+This page maintained by East Central College.

 CELLS alive!
 Includes excellent animations and movies illustrating cell processes.

 Genetic Science Learning Center (at the University of Utah).
 This very large site contains lots of information geared at teaching the public about human genetics.
 It also includes pictures of karyotypes and even a "game" similar to what you will do in lab (Click on “Genetic Disorder Corner” and then "What can our chromosomes tell us?").